ancker1/ROVIProjekt/README.md

 workcell used in the code might be too long.
 Try moving the workcell (and edit absolute paths) or move the whole project to a location with a shorter path.

-When compiling the cmake projects using RobWorkStudio a path to the RobWorkStudio root needs to be set in the cmakelists.txt
+When compiling the CMake projects using RobWorkStudio a path to the RobWorkStudio root needs to be set in the CMakeLists.txt
-- set(RWSTUDIO_ROOT /home/emil/RobWork/RobWorkStudio)
+- e.g.: set(RWSTUDIO_ROOT /home/emil/RobWork/RobWorkStudio)

 ## Folders
 <b>Integration</b> contains workcell and code used for combination of robotics and computer vision solution.